k-kruusi/checkers/README.md

 To run the unit tests.

 ### Explainations

-I tried to build the entire thing with vanilla react with typescript as a bit of a challenge.
+I built the entire project using vanilla React with TypeScript as a challenge.
+The only package I added was for snapshot testing.

-I used a reducer model for the game state and stored all the actions on it.
-If we were to host this or allow for multiplayer, we could sync the game state between clients by storing the transformations and players' paths.
-There is no need to store the entire state object; it can be deduced from the initial state plus the application of all the transformations.
-Most games run sub 80 actions.
+For the game state, I used a reducer model and stored all the actions on it.
+If we were to host this or enable multiplayer, we could sync the game state between clients by storing the transformations and players' paths.
+There's no need to store the entire state object; it can be deduced from the initial state and the application of all the transformations.
+Most games run with fewer than 80 actions.

-One of the trickiest parts was just using "standard" CSS.
-I'm very used to using styled components or Tailwind, and it didn't cause any issues, but it sort of broke my own rules for theming the buttons.
-I can explain more about this if there's any interest, but essentially, using the CSS hooks for :hover and :active is much easier to control the style of the buttons rather than swapping styles with React based on synthetic events.
+One of the trickiest parts was using standard CSS.
+I'm accustomed to using styled components or Tailwind, and while this didn't cause any issues, it broke my own rules for theming the buttons.
+I can explain more about this if there's interest, but essentially, using CSS hooks like :hover and :active is much easier for controlling the style of buttons compared to swapping styles with React based on synthetic events.

+I used synthetic drag-and-drop events for tile movement, which allowed me to reduce the number of props passed around, since you can pass data with both drag and drop events.
+Initially, I found this very cool as it greatly reduced complexity.
+However, during testing, I discovered that it wasn't well supported by touch events in a way I liked, so I had to code separate controls for mobile.
+Given more time, I think I could improve the mobile controls.

-The most interesting part of it for me was the logic to deduce possible moves; chaining the jumps, or having a user just do one of the jumps, missing the larger chain; but not ending their turn.
-I thought about actually hooking up a request to ChatGPT and having it play but the end result of my dumb random based player, actually turned out pretty good; and allowed me to write some interesting code.
+The most interesting part for me was the logic to deduce possible moves—chaining jumps, or having a user perform one of the jumps and miss the larger chain, thereby ending their turn or not.
+I considered integrating a request to ChatGPT to have it play, but the end result of my simple random-based player actually turned out pretty well and allowed me to write some interesting code.

-Cheers:
-  -Kevin
+Thank you for your consideration.
+I look forward to meeting everyone in person.

+Best regards,
+Kevin